 You won’t need to broil it for more than about three minutes, but I would check on it after 90 seconds.

-Let these cool a bit before serving, but definitely serve them while they are slightly warm.
+Let the Broiled Grapefruit cool a bit before serving, but definitely serve them while they are slightly warm.

 It can be ready and on the table in under 10 minutes which is always nice.